- This event has passed.

 - Designated quiet zones apart from the galleries

-- Specialized equipment (i.e., UbiDuo 2-Way Communication Device, sunglasses, ear defenders, and fidget toys) available upon request
+- Specialized equipment (i.e., UbiDuo 2-Way Communication Device, sunglasses, ear defenders, fidget toys, and Braille Visitor Information Brochures in English and French) available upon request

 - Specially trained staff to complement your museum experience